Attendance & Punctuality

 If you think you might need to take your child out of school, discuss the reasons with the school as early as possible.
 Reasons such as family bereavement would be acceptable for short absences.
 Unacceptable reasons for missing school include shopping and birthdays.

-If your child is ill or absent for any other reason, contact the school on the first day of absence – you can either phone the school on 0161 484 1177 or email email@example.com
+If your child is ill or absent for any other reason, contact the school on the first day of absence – you can either complete the absence request form on SchoolSpider, phone the school on 0161 485 1177 or email email@example.com

 Follow the school’s procedures for notifying absence, and always let the school know of any days that your child is unable to attend.